 It Wasn't Meant to Be.
 (2011) Lyrics here.

 A song I'd planned to include on Bob's Drive-In, but felt it never quite made it as a song, so off it went to the musical recycling bin.
-I do like the guitar solo though, and have re-used the melodic and chordal idea from the chorus (the bit at 1:10-1:20) in a new song on my Lawn Ornaments album.
+I do like the guitar solo though, and have re-used the melodic and chordal idea from the chorus (the bit at 1:10-1:20) in a song on my Lawn Ornaments album, Perpetual Lamps.

 Badgered.
 (2010) Lyrics here.